-“When I can talk about Destiny I can go on forever.
+“When I can talk about Destiny, I can go on forever.
 She is my number one priority,” says Pat.

 Pat isn’t Destiny’s birth mother; she’s her Nana and Destiny is her everything.

-Having, in Pat’s words, made bad choices and chosen the dark side, Destiny’s parents are, despite Pat’s cautious efforts, not part of the 12-year-old’s life.
-Pat has been her granddaughter’s caregiver since day one.
+Having, in Pat’s words, made bad choices and chosen the dark side, Destiny’s parents are, despite Pat’s cautious efforts, not part of the 13-year-old’s life.
+Pat has been her grandchild’s caregiver since day one.
 It’s a role Pat has taken on with formidable love and unwavering devotion.
 Wishing to stanch the wounds of bad choices and escape the suffering of the dark side, Pat holds Destiny close.

-But Pat knows her efforts to shield Destiny from hurt and disappointment and defeat will be tested and, possibly, at times even rebuffed as her granddaughter enters her teen years and the inevitable pursuit and exploration of independence that come with it.
+But Pat knows her efforts to shield Destiny from hurt and disappointment and defeat will be tested and, possibly, at times even rebuffed as her grandchild enters her teen years and the inevitable pursuit and exploration of independence that come with it.

 Even though Pat is the first to admit that she can be a little ambitious in her desire to protect her granddaughter – or perhaps because of it – she is determined to empower Destiny with the tools she needs to thrive as an independent adult.
-To prepare Destiny for the endless challenges, both mundane and extraordinary, of grown-up life, she’s worked hard to nurture the girl’s self-sufficiency.
+To prepare Destiny for the endless challenges, both mundane and extraordinary, of grown-up life, she’s worked hard to nurture the youth’s self-sufficiency.

 “We like to teach her home skills,” Pat explains.